-- 175. The Athlete has been accused by the IAAF of breaching Rule 32.2(b) of the 2012 IAAF Rules, which states as follows: - "(b) Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method. - (i) it is each Athlete's personal duty to ensure that no Prohibited Substance enters his body.
+- 176. The Athlete has been accused by the IAAF of breaching Rule 32.2(b) of the 2012 IAAF Rules, which states as follows: - "(b) Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method. - (i) it is each Athlete's personal duty to ensure that no Prohibited Substance enters his body.
 Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method. - (ii) the success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
-It is sufficient that the Prohibited Substance or Prohibited Method was Used, or Attempted to be Used, for an anti-doping rule violation to be committed." - 176.
-The IAAF contends that the Athlete has used oral-turinabol (DHCMT) and methasterone.
-Both of these are and were prohibited substances at the relevant time under S.1(a) of the WADA List of Prohibited Substances and Methods.
+It is sufficient that the

+Prohibited Substance or Prohibited Method was Used, or Attempted to be Used, for an anti-doping rule violation to be committed."

+177. The IAAF contends that the Athlete has used desoxymethyltestosterone (DMT).
+This is and was a prohibited substance at the relevant time under S.1(a) of the WADA List of Prohibited Substances and Methods.